wesionio/docs/views/voken_pricing.rst

-.. _voken_pricing:
+.. _wesion_pricing:

-Voken's pricing logic and early opportunities
+wesion's pricing logic and early opportunities
 =============================================

 Just think about one question: